Skip to main content

 Latest posts from the GMPV blog

-GMPV Campfires – Call for Speakers The EGU Geochemistry, Mineralogy, Petrology and Volcanology ECS committee are currently looking for early career scientists to present at and attend our monthly online talk series (EGU Campfires).
-The EGU Campfires are a free one-hour online seminar consisting of three to four 10-12-minute talks.
-These quick-fire presentations give you an opportunity to share your work in a relaxed and friendly environment to like-minded scientists.
-If you are interested in participating in one of our …
+The EGU Geochemistry, Mineralogy, Petrology and Volcanology ECS committee is currently looking for early career scientists to present at and attend our monthly online talk series (EGU Campfires).
+The EGU Campfires are a free one-hour online seminar consisting of three 10-12-minute talks.
+These quick-fire presentations give you an opportunity to share your work in a relaxed and friendly environment with like-minded scientists.
+If you are interested in participating in one of our future events, you can sign up to give …

 Recent awardees